 In evaluating whether cohabitation is occurring and whether alimony should be suspended or terminated, the court shall also consider the length of the relationship.
 A court may not find an absence of cohabitation solely on grounds that the couple does not live together on a full-time basis.
 The analysis regarding cohabitation is very fact sensitive, so it would be necessary to discuss your case in greater detail.
 You should consult with an experienced family law attorney to ensure that your interests are protected.

 You should file for divorce sooner rather than later if your goal is to minimize his potential claim to your recovery.
 While generally the proceeds of a personal injury lawsuit are exempt from equitable distribution, there are portions of the recovery that may not be, particularly if you were the primary earner in the marriage as he may have a partial claim towards your lost wages.
 Additionally, he may be entitled to a separate loss of consortium component.
 Again, the degree of his entitlement, if any, is highly dependent upon the particular circumstances of your case as well as the date of the accident in relation to the date of the recovery.
 It is crucial that you consult with an experienced matrimonial attorney to learn what your rights are and how to protect your interests in your divorce litigation.

 Whether you have general questions about divorce in New Jersey or specific questions about your own potential divorce, contact our legal team.
-The Micklin Law Group at Nutley, New Jersey has extensive experience helping clients through the many stages of divorce.
+The Micklin Law Group, LLC at Nutley, New Jersey has extensive experience helping clients through the many stages of divorce.
 Learn more by calling us at 973-562-0100 or by submitting our online contact form.
 We offer free consultations to all new clients.